berrueta/berrueta.github.io/_posts/2025-06-08-nullability-annotations.md

 However, the Java language continues to evolve.
 When it was created in the mid 1990s, their designers made the controversial decision to include `null` as a valid value of every object reference... but not primitive types like `int`, `boolean` and `double`.
-It is too late to change that now, but there is hope that in the future Java will introduce a new type system that is more in line with modern languages like Kotlin, Swift and Rust.
-There is a [JEP proposal](https://openjdk.org/jeps/8316779) that is a stepping stone in the direction of Project Valhalla and value types.
+It is too late to change that now, but there is a [JEP proposal](https://openjdk.org/jeps/8316779) that derives from Project Valhalla and value types.
 The idea is to introduce type markers to indicate that some (value) types are null-restricted.
 If this comes to fruition, it will not apply to any object reference or to existing code, but it will allow new code to be written in a more null-safe way.
 However, at this point this is just a proposal, and it is not clear